CongducPham/PRIMA-Intel-IrriS/Gateway/boot/README.md

 - open the `boot` drive that should appear on your computer
 - create on your computer an `intel-irris-auto-config.sh` script that actually creates and configures devices according to your setting
 - copy the file into the `boot` drive as `intel-irris-auto-config.sh`
+- be sure that there is no `intel-irris-auto-config.done` file in the `boot` drive, otherwise delete the file
 - safely eject the `boot` drive
 - insert the SD card in the RPI and power the RPI